WiIIiam278/Velocitab/docs/Config-File.md

 enable_miniplaceholders_hook: true
 # Whether to sort players in the TAB list.
 sort_players: true
 # Ordered list of elements by which players should be sorted.
-(ROLE_WEIGHT, ROLE_NAME and SERVER are supported)
+(ROLE_WEIGHT, ROLE_NAME and SERVER_NAME are supported)
 sort_players_by:
 - ROLE_WEIGHT
 - ROLE_NAME